Stack Template Format

 CLI Workflow

-# Create a stack definition
+# Create a stack template

 knot stack create-def lamp.toml

-# List all definitions
+# List all templates

 knot stack list-defs

-# View detailed definition info
+# View detailed template info

 knot stack list-defs --details